g4vroche/stresst/readme.md

-A lightweight functionnal test tool for REST APIs, allowing reuse of responses data.
+A lightweight yet powerful functionnal test tool for REST APIs and more